eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

       - jekyll and any ssg
       - ikiwiki
       - gitit
+    - there's two ways to do this:
+      - the client "owns" the git repo, and makes commits
+        - e.g. gitit, ikiwiki
+      - the client just reads from, and writes to, the repo, but does not make commits
+        - e.g. obsidian
     - pros
       - version control for free
         - can track changes in git